christinew7/61040-portfolio/assignments/assignment2_concept.md

 **concept** Dictionary <br>
 **purpose** provide a translation between two specific languages <br>
-**principle** when a user requests the translation of a term, the dictionary will return the appropriate term in the other language<br>
+**principle** the dictionary maintains a mapping of terms between two languages, <br> a user can request the translation of a term and the dictionary will return the appriopriate term in the other language <br>
 **state** <br>
 a set of Terms with <br>
 &nbsp; a language1 String <br>